Patrick Dorgu: International career

 Born in Denmark, Dorgu is of Nigerian descent.
-He is a youth international for Denmark, having played up to the Denmark U-21s.
+He played youth international football for Denmark at under-18, under-19, under-20 and under-21 levels.

 Dorgu was called up to the senior Denmark national team for the first time for the Nations League games against Switzerland and Serbia in September 2024.
-He debuted on 5 September 2024 against Switzerland at the Parken Stadium.
+He debuted on 5 September 2024, against Switzerland at the Parken Stadium.
 He was brought on in place of Victor Nelsson in the 81st minute and opened the scoring with his very first touch 42 seconds later.
 The game ended in a 2–0 victory for Denmark.

+Representation

+Dorgu is represented by Nigerian football agent Kingsley Ogbodo, founder and CEO of OUS Group, who has been referenced in media reports regarding transfer interest in the player from several European clubs.

+Style of play

+Dorgu is a versatile left-footed player who can play as a full-back, wing-back, or winger on both the left and right sides of the pitch.